Marketing Intermediate Updated 2026-03-22

 What is Re-Engagement Campaign?

-A re-engagement campaign is a targeted email sequence sent to inactive subscribers to rekindle their interest, get them opening and clicking again, or identify contacts who should be removed from your list.
+A re-engagement campaign is a targeted email sequence sent to inactive subscribers to rekindle their interest, get them opening and clicking again, or.

 What is a Re-Engagement Campaign?